commercialhaskell/stack/doc/yaml_configuration.md

 Command line equivalent (takes precedence): `stack build --flag` option

-Flags can be set for each package separately, e.g.
+Flags can be set for each package separately.
+For example:

 ~~~yaml
 flags: